petter-kaspersen/scriptr/README.md

 Scriptr features easy setup via either 1-click DigitalOcean deployments, Docker images, or self-deployed.

+# !!!!!
+SCRIPTR IS NOT YET READY FOR USE

 ### Usage

 To use the project manually, first clone from Github.